Georgakopoulos-Soares-lab/python_workshop/challenges/README.md

 - Create a function that takes input as a string with letters from the nucleotide alphabet and returns it's reverse complement.
 If the input string contains any letter besides a, g, c or t, it should return the empty string.

+- Write a short program that prints each number from 1 to 100 on a new line.
+    For each multiple of 3, print "Fizz" instead of the number.
+    For each multiple of 5, print "Buzz" instead of the number.
+    For numbers which are multiples of both 3 and 5, print "FizzBuzz" instead of the number.

 - Create a function that takes as an input exactly one number and returns True if its prime, otherwise it returns false.
 Note that the number can be non-positive, in which case the function must return false.

 **Advanced challenges**